hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/Anonymization of Text.md

 Since our named-entity recognition task relies on predicting labels based on context and not only on each word's features, CRFs methods might be a good choice to begin with.

-We will try in the next section ton implement CRFs methods using [pycrfsuite](https://python-crfsuite.readthedocs.io/en/latest/).
+We will try in the next section to implement CRFs methods using [pycrfsuite](https://python-crfsuite.readthedocs.io/en/latest/).

 #### Implementation